Broadcast Standards and Practices: The Price Is Right

 One of the contestants on the original September 6, 1972 episode (the third show overall) was the common-law wife of a cameraman, and therefore ineligible to appear on any CBS game show.
 The episode never aired, but the other winners kept their prizes (a replacement show was taped and aired in its place).

-On September 8, 2005, CBS aired a repeat airing of The Price is Right from December 2004 featuring a contestant being offered a prize for a trip to New Orleans.
+Since Season 34 (September 2005), episodes may be delayed (but cannot be cancelled) because of crises beyond CBS or RTL Group control.
+A December 2004 episode was rebroadcast on September 8, 2005.
+A prize for a trip to New Orleans was featured.
 While the trip to New Orleans and other tourism-based cities are common prizes on the show, the repeat aired less than two weeks following the city's destruction by Hurricane Katrina and many viewers finding it tactless for CBS to air the episode; network executives quickly caught the mistake and pulled the episode from West Coast airings before its scheduled start time in those markets.
-CBS subsequently pulled two episodes that were taped in June and July 2005 that also featured trips to New Orleans (one of which was in the Showcase and both were won by their respective contestants) and aired them several months afterwards while the city was still recovering from Katrina.
+During the investigation into the matter, CBS subsequently pulled two episodes that were taped in June (3342K) and July 2005 (3371K) that also featured trips to New Orleans (one of which was in the Showcase and both were won by their respective contestants) and aired them at the end of the season in late May and early June 2006, while the city was still recovering from Katrina.
 Each such episode aired at the end of the season with a statement from either of the state's two senators.
 Other contestants on the shows were offered their prizes shortly after the postponement was announced and a DVD was sent to each contestant.

+A rule change in Season 48 (March 2020) allows trips to be taken within two years of broadcast, or later if government regulations necessitate, first officially posted during the Season 49 premiere in October 2020.
+CBS first used the new rule for Episode #9071K in March 2020 when a contestant had won a trip to the Final Four in Atlanta that was scrubbed days prior to broadcast (while CBS was not the broadcaster of the Final Four that year, they broadcast other rounds, and the network's game shows and daytime dramas are pre-empted for first round games).
+Since CBS sponsored the prize (as trips to the Super Bowl or Final Four are sponsored by CBS), they could either pay a cash substitute or offer the contestant a trip to a future Final Four, which would have been to Indianapolis in 2021 (which the NCAA would have disallowed because of spectator restrictions still in effect) or to New Orleans in 2022.
+Similarly, episode 9103K (a trip to the 2020 Stanley Cup Final) offered on the April 15, 2020 episode (Fremantle sells programs to all broadcast networks) was replaced with cash in the amount of the trip.